Eidsiva-Energi/terraform-modules/kafka-topics/README.md

 ### Example 1
 This example defines a topic named `public.hr.ifs.employeeworklocation` with a `mdmx-ticket-updater` as a consumer.
-The topic retains it's messages for 7 days.
+The topic retains its messages for 7 days.

 ```c